 Budapest’s vibrant atmosphere shows not only offline on a great night or day, but also on various online channels.
 To keep you up-to-date, we have mapped the best Budapest Blogs, Insta- & Facebook-accounts, and Youtube-channels for you.
 From food and fashion to travel and language learning – Hungarian bloggers and online entrepreneurs are alive and kicking.

 A lot of our suggested pages are blogging and posting in Hungarian but don’t fret, see this as an opportunity to integrate Hungarian into your everyday life and to spice up your language skills while digging your rabbit holes into the world wide web.
 The good thing is that blogs and posts are written in a much more naturalistic manner than any textbook under the sun which will make you streetsmart instead of turning you into a grammar-nerd.

 We have indicated the language of every channel with either a , a or both.

 Since this is a long post, feel free to jump right to the topics that interest you most.

 So here it is: The ultimate summary of the Hungarian “internet-scape”.
 Enjoy!

 Budapest and Hungary

 There’s a lot going on in the capital and around and this shows online as well.
-Here are our favourite bloggers and Instagrammers for Budapest and beyond.
+Here are our favorite bloggers and Instagrammers for Budapest and beyond.

 Just look at this recent satisfying beauty.